 In order to reflect the demographics of Guilford County, RA's marketing strategy will cast a wide net.
 Enrollment goals will be closely monitored and the marketing plan will be adjusted as necessary.
 Marketing efforts will start in the diverse targeted area of north Greensboro and expand as necessary to meet the enrollment goals.

-June 2018 - August 2019

-- Facebook, Twitter, and website updates will keep the community informed of our progress and generate interest - Periodic emails will be sent to the mailing list generated by the survey, information sessions, and other events

-October 2018 - May 2019

-- Targeted Facebook ads will help reach families across the county - Press releases will be sent announcing major events and milestones - Information meetings will be held once or twice a month at various locations including rec centers and churches to reach a wide variety of people - Flyers and brochures will be distributed to churches, recreation centers, daycares, and other businesses
+Revolution Academy - Revolution Academy will develop productive citizens who are prepared for a lifetime of achievement by using a challenging, classical academic program, meaningful parental partnerships, character education, and an emphasis on student responsibility.
+June 2018 - August 2019 - Facebook, Twitter, and website updates will keep the community informed of our progress and generate interest - Periodic emails will be sent to the mailing list generated by the survey, information sessions, and other events October 2018 - May 2019 - Targeted Facebook ads will help reach families across the county - Press releases will be sent announcing major events and milestones - Information meetings will be held once or twice a month at various locations including rec centers and churches to reach a wide variety of people - Flyers and brochures will be distributed to churches, recreation centers, daycares, and other businesses January 2019 - A strategically placed billboard will be used to reach a large crosssection of residents.
+February 2019 - August 2019 - Brochures and flyers will be distributed to businesses and residences in and around the targeted area Enrollment Targets: January 31 - 340 (60%) March 31 -452 (80%)

-January 2019

-- A strategically placed billboard will be used to reach a large cross-section of residents.

-February 2019 - August 2019

-- Brochures and flyers will be distributed to businesses and residences in and around the targeted area

-Enrollment Targets:

-January 31 - 340 (60%) March 31 - 452 (80%) June 30 - 565 (100%)